Relaxing baths are there for you. When you’re feeling stressed, you need to relax, want to catch some serious shut eye or you aren’t feeling well…

 Health and love,

-Thought of the day: My mind, body and Spirit are all worthy of relaxation, nourishment and love.
+Thought of the day: You are worthy of relaxation, nourishment and love.

 Ms. Health-Esteem wouldn’t be possible without you!
 I’m so grateful that you make it possible for me to share free weekly self-love, wellness and healthy lifestyle inspiration.
 Thank you!